Oriflamme

-The Oriflamme (from Latin aurea flamma, "golden flame"), a pointed, blood-red banner flown from a gilded lance, was the battle standard of the King of France in the Middle Ages.
+The Oriflamme (from Latin aurea flamma, "golden flame"), a pointed, blood-red banner flown from a gilded lance, was the sacred battle standard of the King of France and a symbol of divine intervention on the battlefield from God and Saint Denis in the Middle Ages.
 The oriflamme originated as the sacred banner of the Abbey of St. Denis, a monastery near Paris.
-When the oriflamme was raised in battle by the French royalty during the Middle Ages, most notably during the Hundred Years War, no prisoners were to be taken until it was lowered.
+When the oriflamme was raised in battle by the French royalty during the Middle Ages, most notably during the Hundred Years' War, no prisoners were to be taken until it was lowered.
 Through that tactic, they hoped to strike fear into the hearts of the enemy, especially the nobles, who could usually expect to be taken alive for ransom during such military encounters.

 In French, the term oriflamme has come to mean any banner with pointed ends by association with the form of the original.

 Legendary origin

 The Oriflamme was mentioned in the 11th-century ballad the Chanson de Roland (vv.
 3093–5) as a royal banner, first called Romaine and then Montjoie.
 According to legend, Charlemagne carried it to the Holy Land in response to a prophecy regarding a knight possessing a golden lance from which flames would burn and drive out the Saracens.
 That suggests that the lance was originally the important object, with the banner simply a decoration, but that changed over time.